-(e) Remuneration to key management personnel
+(d) Remuneration to key management personnel

-The Company did not provide remuneration to key management personnel for the years ended December 31, 2012 and 2011.
+The Company did not provide remuneration to key management personnel for the years ended December 31, 2013 and 2012.
 The administrative function of the Company is performed by its related party, TWGI.

-11. COSTS AND EXPENSES
+12. COSTS AND EXPENSES